-Andrew J. Steel is a New Zealand contemporary artist who has produced some of the largest scale artwork projects in New Zealand.
+Andrew J. Steel (b.
+1987) is a New Zealand contemporary artist who has produced some of the largest scale public artworks in New Zealand.
+Steel produces from his studio in from Auckland, New Zealand, but has created work in Los Angeles, Hawaii, across Australia, Indonesia, Sri Lanka, Vietnam and Iceland.
 His work transcends public arts, private interiors, fine artwork, letterpress, body and digital works.

-His approach varies across mediums; interior works are conceived largely by creating the work specific for the client & their space, telling personalised narratives through hieroglyphs.
-His fine art & public works are largely conceptual and explore wider themes around society, perspective and humour.
-Digital works invite collaboration with others, and also allows the artist to explore ideas and make work remotely during sabbaticals & exploring outdoors.
+Steel’s approach varies across mediums; interior works are conceived largely by creating the work specific for the person & their space, telling personalised narratives through hieroglyphs.
+Digital works invite collaboration with others, and also allows the artist to explore ideas and make work remotely during sabbaticals.
+Fine art & public works are largely conceptual and explore wider themes around society, perspective and humour.
+The work explores graphic & naive compositions and balances meaningful with light subject matters based on the artists experiences throughout his career.
+Fine art has become the medium where the artist is the most honest, most experimental and where the artist has the most fun.

-Good art is honest expression; personal stories, lessons and wounds rendered into elegance.
-Steel believes we become a remix of our influences & what happens to us in our lives; our choices & our circumstances.
-Therefore an artists role is to live a remarkable life and report back on it in their work.
-Steel is shaped from an early age by complex family life, house fire & suicide.
-This has defined what relationships, material items and people mean to the artist.
-Steels work is escapism, both for himself & others seeking comfort through the arts.
+"An artists role is to live a remarkable life and report back on it in their work.
+I believe we become a remix of our influences & what happens to us in our lives; our choices & our circumstances.
+I've been shaped from an early age by the circumstances of a complex family life, house fire & suicide.
+Respectively, this has defined what relationships, material items and people mean to me.
+But I have found that what can be hard on the heart, can be good for the art.
+I choose to make my work as escapism, both for myself & for others seeking comfort through the arts"

-Peoples choice winner, New Zealands Most Creative in Arts, 2017
+- Peoples choice winner, New Zealand Most Creative in Arts, 2017

 - BodyLandscape, collaborative photographic exhibition, 2017